AWikia/Level/README.md

   - Extended Symbols and Pictographs A (Supports the following):
     - Hearts (Light Blue, Gray, Pink)
     - Bluberries
-    - Three Emoticons (Melting Face, Face with Diagonal Mouth, Dotted-line face)
+    - Four Emoticons (Melting Face, Face with Diagonal Mouth, Dotted-line face, Shaking Face)
   - ZWJ (See [here](#private-use-area-characters) for character support)
-  - Component Glyphs (59 currently)
+  - Component Glyphs (63 currently)
     - Those glyphs are used for properly constructing the COLR font, but they can be used as stationary characters if needed by the user.
 All of them reside in Plane 15
-- 316 different COLR glyphs (Of which 237 are Unicode, 20 are ZWJ and 59 are in SPUA-A) , which consist of:
+- 333 different COLR glyphs (Of which 249 are Unicode, 21 are ZWJ and 63 are in SPUA-A) , which consist of:
   - Basic Latin (Supports the following):
     - Asterisk
     - Number Sign